IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ```

 #### Display Separate Editable Inputs
-The Date Range component also allows configuring two separate inputs for start and end date.
+The Date Range Picker component also allows configuring two separate inputs for start and end date.
 This can be achieved by using the [`IgxDateRangeStartComponent`]({environment:angularApiUrl}/classes/igxdaterangestartcomponent.html) and [`IgxDateRangeEndComponent`]({environment:angularApiUrl}/classes/igxdaterangeendcomponent.html) as children of the date range picker, as shown in the demo below:

 ```html
 <igx-date-range-picker [(ngModel)]="range">